 Abstract:

-The black-necked crane (Grus nigricollis) is a first-class nationally protected species in China, and its distribution is influenced by various habitat factors.
-Studying the relationship between the distribution of black-necked cranes and habitat factors in areas affected by power transmission and transformation projects is of great significance for their conservation.
-In this study, a 100-kilometer buffer zone on both sides of a transmission line was selected as the study area.
-Principal Component Analysis (PCA) combined with the Variance Inflation Factor (VIF) method was used to screen key habitat factors.
-A Generalized Additional Model (GAM) was then constructed to predict the relationship between black-necked crane distribution and these factors.
-The results show that the distribution density of black-necked cranes is significantly correlated with five habitat factors: elevation, NDVI, distance to water sources, distance to roads, and mean temperature of the wettest quarter.
-Among these, NDVI and distance to roads show significant positive correlations with crane density, while distance to water shows a significant negative correlation.
-The highest distribution density occurs at elevations between 3 500 and 4 500 meters and wettest quarter temperatures ranging from 6 ℃ to 12 ℃.
-This study reveals the quantitative relationship between black-necked crane distribution and key habitat factors and provides scientific support for ecological protection in power transmission project areas.
+Grus nigricollis) is a first-class nationally protected species in China with its distribution influenced by various habitat factors.
+Studying the relationship between distribution of black-necked cranes and habitat factors in areas affected by power transmission and transformation lines is of great significance for their conservation.
+In this work, a 100-kilometer buffer zone on both sides of a transmission line was studied. principal component analysis (PCA) combined with variance inflation factor (VIF) method was used to screen key habitat factors.
+A generalized additional model (GAM) was then constructed to predict relationship between black-necked crane distribution and these factors.
+The distribution density of black-necked cranes was found significantly correlated with five habitat factors: elevation, NDVI, distance to water sources, distance to roads, and mean temperature of the wettest quarter.
+NDVI and distance to roads showed significant positive correlations with crane density, while distance to water showed a significant negative correlation.
+The highest distribution density occurred at elevations between 3 500 and 4 500 meters, wettest quarter temperatures ranged from 6 to 12 °C. It is concluded that quantitative relationship between black-necked cranes distribution and key habitat factors could be established and this will provide scientific support for ecological protection in power transmission project areas.